 SDG 13 and 14, and we invited all university representatives in IAUs Global Cluster on Higher Education and Research for Sustainable Development.
 This group had never before had a chance to meet physically, but with support from UiB this became possible.
 Drawing on the vast expertise and experience of the participants from different disciplines, institutions, and countries, we discussed the general principles and practical tools to teach sustainability effectively, and how to promote student learning and engagement with the SDGs.
-This has become an important research field, with at least two international journals dedicated towards the theme, and it is a central focus for universities all over the globe.
-Universities are key institutions for progress on the 2030 agenda and SDGs; and the IAU HESD Cluster global network of universities are instrumental to achieve and realize our common responsibility for each of the SDGs in higher education, research and community engagement.
+This has become an important research field, with at least two international journals dedicated towards the theme.
+It is a central focus for universities all over the globe.
+Universities are key institutions for progress on the 2030 agenda and SDGs; and the IAU HESD Cluster global network of universities are instrumental to achieve and realise our common responsibility for each of the SDGs in higher education, research and community engagement.
 We are currently working on a report from the workshop.
-We combined this group with the participation of South-African students that took part in the SDG200 course across the Pacific, and also a South-African consortium of universities working to establish a joint national Masters program in Ocean Sciences through a 3-year Erasmus+ EU project 'South-African Masters program in Ocean Science' (SAMOS).
-The application was submitted, with UiB as a partner, and hence hopefully bridging the network into a new form of collaboration.
+We combined this group with the participation of South-African students that took part in the SDG200 course across the Pacific, and also a South-African consortium of universities working to establish a joint national Masters programme in Ocean Sciences through a EU Erasmus+ 3-year 'South-African project Masters programme in Ocean Science' (SAMOS).
+The application submitted, with UiB as a partner, and hence hopefully bridging the network into a new form of collaboration.

 One Ocean Week: As the One Ocean Expedition arrived back home in Bergen, it was time for the One Ocean Week - a whole week of festivities to celebrate the ocean.
 This week the King, the Crown Prince, the prime minister of Norway and several ministers came to Bergen to attend the celebration.
-About 150 smaller and larger events about ocean sustainability took place during the week, and about 40000 people were present at the arrival of Statsraad Lehmkul.
-University of Bergen held a series of events during the week: https://www.uib.no/en/news/161750/uib-events-during-one-ocean-week-2023.
-It is difficult to describe the atmosphere in Bergen these days, but it certainly highlighted the ocean as an important habitat for life and as a key economic area for Norway and Bergen.
+About 150 smaller and larger events about ocean sustainability took place during the week, and about 40,000 people were present at the arrival of Statsraad Lehmkul.
+University of Bergen held a series of events during the week.
+It is difficult to describe the atmosphere in Bergen these days, but one may say with certainty that the ocean is increasingly recognised as an important habitat for life and as a key economic area for Norway and Bergen.
 The trade-off between use and protection of the ocean was at the core of the discussions taking place.

-SDG-conference in Bergen: As a regular part of the UiB contribution to SDGs, we held our SDG-conference over two days February 9-10, and a Day Zero on the 8th.
+SDG-conference in Bergen: As a regular part of the UiB contribution to SDGs, UiB held a SDG-conference over two days February 9-10, and a Day Zero on the 8th.
 The headline for the online event was: A just transformation to a sustainable future.

 UiB continues to staff the project Shaping European Research Leaders for Marine Sustainability (SEAS).
 SEAS is a career and mobility fellowship programme for 37 postdoctoral research fellows within marine sustainability.
-This project has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement.
-The University of Bergen's SEAS program brings together a variety of aspects of marine sustainability, involving all 7 UiB faculties, and many academic and non-academic partners.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement.
+The University of Bergen's SEAS programme brings together a variety of aspects of marine sustainability, involving all 7 UiB faculties, and many academic and non-academic partners.
 The SEAS project now has 15 post-docs recruited, and the second batch of 22 more postdocs are now underway.